Sitefinity/sitefinity-admin-app-extensions/README.md

 ### Quick start

-1. Clone or download this repository to a location of your choice and execute the following commands in the repository **root** folder:
+1. Clone or download this repository to a location of your choice and execute the following command in the repository **root** folder:
 ```
 npm install
 ```